AskoTJM/vaccination/README.md

 ### Docker
     - Containers for Frontend, backend and database
     - docker-compose to create network for them
-    - against common sense .env file with password and user is NOT gitignored to make testing easier for other people.

 ### Frontend:
     - React / Typescript